flutter/website/src/content/add-to-app/ios/add-flutter-screen.md

 ## Start a FlutterEngine and FlutterViewController

-To launch a Flutter screen from an existing iOS, you start a [`FlutterEngine`][] and a [`FlutterViewController`][].
+To launch a Flutter screen from an existing iOS app, you start a [`FlutterEngine`][] and a [`FlutterViewController`][].

 :::note